 Note: Data compiled as downloaded from Dave’s Redistricting App.
 The states shown are those that had effects from redistricting or apportionment.
 The remaining states all had the same number of Trump or Biden districts in 2020 as they did after redistricting.

-As of the completion of the 2020 round of mapmaking (ca. November 2022), we have identified twenty-three states where some claim was made that the congressional map was a partisan gerrymander: Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oregon, Tennessee, Texas, Utah, and Wisconsin.
-Only some of these claims resulted in litigation and even where litigation based on partisan gerrymandering was brought (or in Alabama, Louisiana, and Georgia, where a claim about a racial gerrymander that clearly had partisan consequences was brought in federal court), maps in many of those states survived challenge or thanks to the Purcell principle had plans that were allowed only for one election.
+As of the completion of the 2020 round of mapmaking (ca. November 2022), we have identified twenty-three states where some claim was made that the congressional map was a partisan gerrymander: Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maryland, Missouri, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, South Carolina, Tennessee, Texas, Utah, and Wisconsin.
+Only some of these claims resulted in litigation and even where litigation based on partisan gerrymandering was brought (or in Alabama, Georgia, Louisiana, and Georgia, South Carolina), where a claim about a racial gerrymander that clearly had partisan consequences was brought in federal court), maps in many of those states survived challenge or thanks to the Purcell principle had plans that were allowed only for one election.

 The last two columns of Table 1 identify whether there is direct or indirect language in state law that prohibits partisan gerrymandering.
 We now look at the intersection of those states where gerrymandering might be found and those where there is direct or indirect language in state law prohibiting partisan gerrymandering.
-Combining the information in Table 1 with the list of states where there is an accusation of a partisan gerrymandering, we find that Florida, Iowa, Nebraska, New York, Ohio, Oregon, and Utah all prohibit partisan gerrymandering with direct language in state law.
-Arkansas, Illinois, Indiana, Kentucky, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Mexico, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, and Utah.
+Combining the information highlighted in Table 1 with the list of states where there is an accusation of a partisan gerrymandering, we find that Florida, Iowa, Nebraska, New York, Ohio, Oregon, and Utah all prohibit partisan gerrymandering with direct language in state law.
+States that have indirect language like that used in Pennsylvania and North Carolina in the 2010 cycle to strike down plans as partisan gerrymanders are Arkansas, Illinois, Indiana, Kentucky, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Mexico, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, and Utah.

-We find that all states on list except Alabama, Arizona, Georgia, Kansas, Louisiana, Nevada, New Jersey, Texas, and Wisconsin have the potential for state courts to resolve a partisan gerrymander using existing state constitutional language.
+We find that all states on our list of states where an accusation of partisan gerrymandering was made except Alabama, Arizona, Georgia, Kansas, Louisiana, Nevada, New Jersey, Texas, and Wisconsin have the potential for state courts to resolve a partisan gerrymander using existing state constitutional language.
 But there are other routes to court action, both federal and state, that have implications for partisan gerrymandering.
 We also note that new innovative use of state constitutions could potentially find prohibitions on partisan gerrymandering in other provisions, particularly provisions that are direct corollaries to the federal First Amendment and Equal Protection Clause of the Fourteenth Amendment.

 First, all redistricting is bound by the federal Constitution and federal law.
 Federal courts have determined that Louisiana violated the Voting Rights Act.
 In Georgia, a federal trial court concluded that “the plaintiffs have shown that they are likely to ultimately prove that certain aspects of the State’s redistricting plans are unlawful” based on evidence that the state violated the Voting Rights Act.
 The court, however, declined to enjoin the congressional map.
 The ruling came after the U.S. Supreme Court, using the Purcell Principle, stayed the court ruling of a violation of the VRA in Alabama and Louisiana.